daedalus/stack_smashing/README.md

 0x7fffffffdbec:	0x90909090	0x90909090
 ```
 Thats why wee need to remember _RSP_ and adjust the landing value of _RIP_ to be in the middle of the _NOP-sled_
-We also need to substract the payload from the _NOP-sled_, the payload is 23 bytes so 524-23.
+We also need to substract the lenght of the payload from the total length of the overflow, the payload is 23 bytes so (524-23).

 #### Lets hit it again: ####
 ```